 Arizona State law requires the reporting of all immunizations given to children under the age of 19.
 Immunizations must be reported at least monthly to the ADHS.
 Reported immunizations are held in a central database known as ASIIS (Arizona State Immunization Information System), which can be accessed by providers to obtain complete, accurate immunization records.
 Software is available from ADHS to assist providers in meeting this reporting requirement.
-Contractors are encouraged to educate their provider network about these reporting requirements and the use of this under the age of 19.

-63. COORDINATION OF BENEFITS/THIRD PARTY LIABILITY
+Contractors are encouraged to educate their provider network about these reporting requirements and the use of this 63.
+COORDINATION OF BENEFITS/THIRD PArty LIABILITY